TurkServer/docs/index.md

 </template>
 ```

-In other words, simply wrap the HTML in a template called "home."
+We have done two things here: we wrapped the existing HTML in a template called "experiment", and we added another template called "home."
+We want to show the "home" template when a worker is previewing the HIT, and the "experiment" template after they have accepted.

 Next create a new file called routes.js and add the following to it: